 3. Identify your goals

-If you children face learning challenges, don’t come in expecting to “fix them” in a year.
+If you children face learning challenges, don’t come in expecting to fix all their problems in a year.
 Set a few goals.
 Chapter 11 of my book, Homeschooling Your Struggling Learner, explains how to do this.

 Consider emotional, moral and practical goals, not just academic goals: